aekala/StarFree/README.md

 ![Enable Developer Mode](images/chrome_extension_devmode_diagram.png)

-Once you have Developer mode enabled, click "Load unpacked" on at [chrome://extensions/](chrome://extensions/) and select the folder you previously unzipped the project to.
+Once you have Developer mode enabled, click "Load unpacked" on the "chrome://extensions/" page and select the folder you previously unzipped the project to.
 You should see the extension now.

 ## Using StarFree